poonsinta96/aws-s3-fileshare/README.md

-# S3 presigned URLs with SAM, auth and sample frontend
+# File Sharing using S3 and presigned URL as serverless application

-This example application shows how to upload objects to S3 directly from your end-user application using Signed URLs.
+This example application allows you to upload and download files to and from S3 using Signed URLs.

-To learn more about how this application works, see the AWS Compute Blog post: https://aws.amazon.com/blogs/compute/uploading-to-amazon-s3-directly-from-a-web-or-mobile-application/
+Large part of the program is designed from the following project: https://aws.amazon.com/blogs/compute/uploading-to-amazon-s3-directly-from-a-web-or-mobile-application/

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.